If you’ve been in the housing industry for even a short while, you’ve probably heard of John Burns.

 Whether it's used for cooking, dining or entertaining guests, the kitchen is the hub of the home.
 The way the room is arranged can be a major time-saver and allow the family to make the most of the common space.
 Kitchen appliances, plumbing, tile, sinks, counter space, and dining space all influence how the kitchen is used and how much the homeowners enjoy it.
 Choosing the right appliances for energy efficiency constitutes a greater concern than ever, allowing families to go green and to save money on utility bills.
 The bath, while ultimately a utilitarian space, can be a personal oasis.
 Choices such as whether to include a bathtub versus a shower can optimize the space for the family's needs.

-The kitchen and baths in The New American Home offer contemporary design, cutting-edge technology, and the comforts and conveniences that buyers crave
+The standout kitchen and bath features in The New American Home 2017 offer innovation, luxury, and new takes on the tried and true